NAWO’s international work includes:

 Since 1999, NAWO has attended and played an active role in NGO participation at the Commission on the Status of Women (CSW).
 As well as submitting written statements which become part of the official documentation of the Session, NAWO has lobbied particular delegates and has also taken the opportunity to meet with the European Union delegation and European NGOs whilst attending CSW.
 In addition, NAWO works together with other NGOs in a larger geographical grouping through its membership of the European Women’s Lobby [EWL].
 During this period, NAWO’s Chair represented theUnited Kingdomon the Board of the European Women’s Lobby and, as elected Vice-President. also led the EWL delegation to the UN for two sessions.
 In this capacity, she convened the European (ECE) Regional Caucus at CSW.

-NAWO Board members attended the preparatory NGO forum in Geneva in December 2009 which was part of the European and ECE Regional Prepcom for CSW54.
-NAWO worked with other participating NGOs to ensure language on trafficking for sexual purposes and on mechanisms for reform of the UN was as progressive as possible.
+NAWO Board members attended the preparatory NGO forum in Geneva in December 2009 as part of the European and ECE Regional Prepcom for CSW54; NAWO worked with other participating NGOs to ensure language on trafficking for sexual purposes and on mechanisms for reform of the UN was as progressive as possible.

 Visit of UN Special Rapporteur, Dr Yakin Ertürk to meet with European and UK NGOs